alimcodescalers/G8_testing/docs/performance/10_FIO_testing/10_FIO_testing.md

 > Note: After creating the virtual machines make sure that the assigned IP addresses match the IP addresses you see in the Cloud Broker Portal.

-This script will actually do the following:

--  Create a user
-  - username: perftest
-  - password: gig12345
-- Create a cloud space, with a randomly generated name
-- Create virtual machines
-  - the virtual machines will we spread over the number of nodes you indicated in `Perf_parameters.cfg`
-  - name in formatted like "nodex_y", where x = the node/stack where the VM is installed and y the number of the virtual machine
-- Moint the disks

 Next start the test using `demo_run_fio.py`, here with the parameter 10 to indicate that you want to use 10 virtual machines (needs to be between 1 and 25):
 ```